suyash-rgb/Postal-Probe/README.md

 ## Contributing

 [Explain how others can contribute to the PostalProbe project.
-Follow the guidelines in the general README template, and add any specific instructions relevant to your project.
-Link to CONTRIBUTING.md if it is a long process]
+Follow the guidelines in the general README template, and add any specific instructions relevant to your project.]

 ## License